everpub/openscienceprize/proposal.md

 length and content by the requirement of printed journals.
 In the 17th century the printed journal was a groundbreaking invention, today we can do a lot better.

-After the completion of a project a research article is submitted for review to an academic journal and after several iterations either accepted or rejected by the journal.
-Editors choose the reviewers who volunteer their time and expertise.
-By virtue of being limited in length most journal articles use abstraction and high level descriptions of the research methodology.

 If code and data related to the article are being shared they are usually attached as supplementary material.
 This material is available